cryofractal/circleguy/README.md

 general puzzle simulator for circle puzzles. currently supports custom puzzle definitions and keybinds.

+# Super mode

+Right-click a puzzle in the puzzle menu to open it in super mode.
+From the super mode window, you can choose which pieces will be shown with orientation color and which will be shown in starburst by selecting `Select`.
+While selecting starburst pieces, right-click on a piece to make it the center of the starburst. `All` makes all pieces show the chosen scheme.

 # Keybinds

 keybinds are configured in the Configs/keybinds.kdl file.